 The word confit means to ‘preserve’ and it involves cooking food in a lot of fat at a low temperature.
 Garlic in this case, and while the dish does require a couple of hours of cooking, the hands-on time is next to nothing.
 Particularly if you’re a very proficient garlic peeler (I have a tip for that in the recipe video so be sure to watch it).

-- Peel all the cloves of garlic and slice off the bottom end where the root was.
+- Step 1: Preheat oven to 90°C / 195°F then peel the cloves of garlic and slice off the bottom end where the root was.

-- Place a few sprigs of thyme on the top and place in the oven to cook for 2 hours.
+- Step 3: Place a few sprigs of thyme on top and place in the oven to cook for 2 hours.
 Check at the 90-minute mark to see how it’s going.

 How To Use Garlic Confit